Despair, frustration and helplessness among delivery riders over foreigners working illegally in their midst

 He is not alone in feeling frustrated over the issue.
 Speaking to CNA, several platform workers expressed their outrage over the lack of action taken against these foreigners illegally performing delivery jobs.

-There is a sense of resignation and helplessness – reports to the authorities did not stem the tide of these workers, and led them to believe that it was impossible to stop them from competing with them for the same pool of delivery jobs.
+There is a sense of resignation and helplessness – reports to the authorities did not stem the tide of these workers, and led them to believe that it was impossible to stop them from vying for the same pool of delivery jobs.

 “What’s there to be angry about?
 Can’t control this.
 Many drivers have complained before and they are finally doing something,” said one delivery rider who wanted to be known only by his surname Chow.